-- Before installing the CPU, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the CPU. - To protect the socket contacts, do not remove the protective plastic cover unless the CPU is inserted into the CPU socket.
-Save the cover properly and replace it if the CPU is removed.
+- Before installing the CPU, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the CPU. - Do not force the CPU into the CPU socket.
+The CPU cannot fit in if oriented incorrectly.
+Adjust the CPU orientation if this occurs.